 Your subscriber engagement depends not only on WHAT you write in your emails but also HOW you present your text.
 The usage of eye-catching web fonts will style up your email.
 Choose a web font that fits the character of your message and displays correctly for email clients.
-For a more creative solution, use Google web fonts in email!
+For a more creative solution, consider using Google fonts in email campaigns!

 Choose web fonts instead of images